smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref isPlayerNearTransporter >}}

 This is used to override the "look up" input command, instead using it to activate a transporter.
 In order for this to be true, the player must specifically be standing "inside" the transporter sprite.
 Merely touching its edge is not sufficient.

+{{< boilerplate/global-cref isPlayerPushAbortable >}}

+None of the pushes available in the retail game set up a push that enables this flag.
+Its effect can never be seen without modification.

+{{< boilerplate/global-cref isPlayerPushBlockable >}}

+With this flag unset; the player can be pushed through solid walls.
+This is how the pipe system moves the player.

 {{< boilerplate/global-cref isPlayerPushed >}}